nus-cs2103-AY2021S1/ip/docs/README.md

 1. Copy the file to the folder you want to use as the _home folder_ for Butler.

 1. Double-click the file to start the app.
-The GUI similar to the below should appear in a few seconds.
-Note that the app contains some sample data.<br>
+The GUI similar to the below should appear in a few seconds.<br>
    ![Ui](StartingPage.png)

 1. Type the command in the command box at the bottom of the screen and press Enter to execute it. e.g. typing **`list`** and pressing Enter will show you the current list of tasks.<br>